 We collect, process and retain personal data about you when you:

-- Register to attend an event
+- Register to attend an event online or in person

 - Provide us with a testimonial (written or video)